Hey Brother

+Music composition

+The song is set to a tempo of 125 beats per minute, and the time signature is irregular, changing from common time to 6/4 at certain intervals.
+As to the key signature, it is set to B flat major.

 Lyric video

 On 1 November 2013, the lyric video for "Hey Brother" was released onto YouTube by AviciiOfficialVEVO.
 The video is an assortment of stock footage clips in slow motion that depict everyday moments such as popcorn popping, a woman having a snack, and people playing basketball, accompanied by an animated text representation of the lyrics.

 Music video

 The official music video, directed by Jesse Sternbaum, was released on 9 December 2013.
 Loosely based on Ron Franscell's 1998 literary novel Angel Fire, it follows two brothers growing up in wartime middle America.
 There are pictures and clips of the Vietnam War interspersed in the video.
 In the end, it is uncovered that the older brother, who is implied to have died in Vietnam, was in fact actually the younger's father, as the boy thought of him as the brother that he didn't have.
 It features two boys, the older boy played by Zach Voss and the younger boy played by Jack Estes.
 The end of the video shows Avicii walking through the grass while fireflies are flying around.

 A music video was also released for the Avicii by Avicii version on 9 April 2014 on Avicii's VEVO page.
 The video was directed by Nick Fung and Nate Olson and features clips from the Cartoon Hangover web-series Bravest Warriors.
 The video was released as part of "Channel 4", a project by Avicii which had several songs from his True (Avicii by Avicii) album made into music videos by various YouTube filmmakers and animators, which included Joe Penna, Keshen8, and YoMama, as well as Cartoon Hangover.